tytydraco/yessleep/out/The_cabins_in_Alaska_are_reproducing.md

 Ten seconds.
 Twenty seconds.

-I slammed the wheel to the left, hoping the catch them off guard.
+I slammed the wheel to the left, hoping to catch them off guard.

 They moved to keep the light shining on their front, but a few shimmers managed to touch their back, which was diffusely chalk-white and seemed fleshy in comparison.